hammouda997/GestionMagasins/README.md

 ####

-The Project contains a simple store management , where user can mange his stock , products , invoice ect ...
+The Project contains a simple store manager, where user can manage  his stock , products , invoice ect ...

+####

+The project contains two branches , feel free to enjoy the code and welcome for all your feedback , i will be always happy to improve my code